aeroaks/cookiecutter-pyqt4/README.rst

 With the questions during installation answered, the user will have a fully functioning Python project in their current working directory.
 This package will contain a GUI application template in the package directory as well as a test suite in the package's tests folder.
 All the user needs to finish coding is the rest of their GUI application and related tests.

+Use run.py to run the GUI instance. application_name python file contains UI elements handling code for the whole window. worker/main_worker.py contains all the logic and UI element handling for the application_name python file Logging can be used to create log of the GUI session.
+Log files are erased when a new session is started.